 - Many children suffered terrible sexual and physical abuse at Fairbridge Farm and have developed lifelong psychiatric and physical injuries as a result.

 - The class action alleged the Fairbridge Foundation, the NSW Government and the Commonwealth Government allowed a system of institutional abuse to develop and persist at the Fairbridge Farm School over many decades.

 - By law, guardianship of the children was given to the Federal Minister for Immigration who in turn transferred custodial responsibilities to the State of NSW Child Welfare Department.

-- Vicious assaults, including sexual assaults by members of staff;
+- Class members allege they suffered vicious assaults, including sexual assaults by members of staff.

 - It was alleged the defendants knew the abuse was occurring but took insufficient action to ensure the safety of the children.

 - All three defendants relied on a statute of limitations defence and continue to deny legal liability.

 - The Deputy Secretary of the NSW Department of Family and Community Services has apologised to claimants.
 The Fairbridge Foundation has agreed to issue an apology as part of the settlement.